-Additional data is obtained through observational surveys of safety belt and child restraint use, and of knowledge and attitude surveys that help in the in the development of mass media and educational campaigns.
+Additional data is obtained through observational surveys of safety belt use, child restraint use, and helmet use.
+These surveys help in the development of mass media and educational campaigns.
 As the data reflects changes during the year, in as much a slightly decrease in safety belt use, a significant reduction in fatalities was experienced, particularly in motorcycle fatalities; reverting the increase tendency of the past year.

-These changes are discussed in regular or other meeting with project directors and their staffs.
-This allows for a discussion of efforts (citation, convictions, man hours, others) or new efforts which translate into project revisions or new ones.
-By the time the development of the HSP begins, the PRTSC Executive Director, Planner and projects directors are familiar with the data and proposed projects for the coming year.
+These changes are discussed in regular meetings with project directors and their staff.
+This allows a discussion of efforts (citation, convictions, man hours, etc.) or new efforts which translate into project revisions or new ones.
+By the time the development of the HSP begins, the PRTSC Executive Director, Planner and project directors are familiar with the data and proposed projects for the coming year.
 When data indicates a new problem (e.g. motorcycle), the stakeholders are invited to review the data and propose solutions that become projects.
-The traffic crash trends for the five years are included in Table II.
+The traffic crash trends for last two years (2008-2009) are included in Table II